 The Financial Conduct Authority (FCA) and our status

-Mercury Insurance Brokers Limited, Peregrine House, Falconry Court, Bakers Lane, Epping, Essex, CM16 5DQ is an independent insurance intermediary, authorised and regulated by the FCA to transact general insurance business.
+Mercury Insurance Brokers Limited, Field House, Station Approach, Harlow, Essex, CM20 2FB is an independent insurance intermediary, authorised and regulated by the FCA to transact general insurance business.
 Our FCA Registration number is 571906.
 You can check this information on the FCA Register by visiting the FCA website at www.fca.org.uk/register or by contacting the FCA on 0800 111 6768.

 Mercury Insurance Brokers Limited is a wholly owned subsidiary of Capital Underwriting Agencies Group Limited.

 We will advise and make a recommendation for you after we have assessed your needs.
 This includes arranging your insurance cover with insurers to meet your requirements, providing assistance in the event of a claim and helping you with any ongoing changes to your general insurance cover you may wish to make.

 Your duty to disclose

 It is your ongoing duty to disclose all material facts.
 A material fact is information that might influence the insurer in deciding whether or not to accept the risk, the terms of the policy and the premium to charge.
 Your duty of disclosure exists both before the contract commences and throughout the duration of the contract.
 Failure to disclose all material facts may render the insurance void from inception (the start of the contract) and entitle the insurer to repudiate liability (not pay your claims).
 If you are unsure if a fact is material you must disclose it.
 We are happy to provide you with further guidance if you contact us.

 It is very important that information given in proposal forms, claim forms and declarations to insurers is correct.
 If a form or declaration is completed on your behalf, it is your responsibility to check that the answers given to all questions are true and complete.
 We recommend you keep copies of any correspondence you send either to us or direct to your insurers.